 On November 18, 2020, the Tax Court issued an opinion ("Opinion") in which it predominantly sided with the IRS but agreed with the Company that dividends previously paid by the foreign licensees to the U.S. parent company in reliance upon the Closing Agreement should continue to be allowed to offset royalties, including those that would become payable to the Company in accordance with the Opinion.
 The Tax Court reserved ruling on the effect of Brazilian legal restrictions on the payment of royalties by the Company's licensee in Brazil until after the Tax Court issues its opinion in the separate case of 3M Co. & Subs. v.
 Commissioner, T.C.
 Docket No. 5816-13 (filed March 11, 2013).
-Once the Tax Court issues its opinion in 3M Co. & Subs. v.
-Commissioner, the Company expects the Tax Court thereafter to render another opinion, and ultimately a final decision, in the Company's case.
+The Tax Court issued its opinion in 3M Co.'s case ("3M Co. opinion") on February 9, 2023.
+Once the Tax Court completes its analysis of the application of the 3M Co. opinion to the Company's case, the Company expects the Tax Court to render another opinion, and ultimately a final decision, in the Company's case.